SD$^2$: Self-Distilled Sparse Drafters: Results

 \subsection{Compressed sparse drafters}

-While our \glspl{mac} analysis highlights the potential theoretical benefits of \gls{sdsd}, unstructured sparse models remain unpractical presently.
 As noted in \cref{eq:improvement-factor}, a crucial property to consider when evaluating speculative decoding draft models is $c$, the ratio of the draft to target model latency.
 To realize practical benefits of \gls{sdsd} on commodity hardware available today, we require efficient sparse representations and kernels which offer lower latency than the dense baselines.
-To this end, we benchmark the following compression schemes:
+To this end, we benchmark our \gls{sdsd} unstructured draft models using nm-vLLM~\citep{NeuralMagic2024nmvllm,kwon2023efficient} and compare them with dense and layer-pruned draft models in \cref{fig:nm_vllm_combined}. \gls{sdsd} drafters outperform layer-pruned models and even dense drafters in the 3B model size category.
+While the smallest dense model in each model family achieves a higher overall improvement factor, these results highlight the potential for sparsity to enable the use of larger draft models.
+As foundation model sizes continue to grow, increasing the capacity of draft models may be necessary to maintain sufficient \gls{mal} and support novel use-cases such as scaling test-time compute.
+See \cref{sec:benchmarking-details} for details on our benchmarking methodology.